 Winery Location: 700 Folly Hill Road, Kennett Square, Chester County, (484) 899-8013

 Kreutz Creek Vineyards

-Jim Kirkpatrick began his winemaking journey in 1989 after his wife Carole gave him an at-home kit for his birthday.
-Soon a full-fledged winery was born, and today the couple produces a dozen varieties at Kreutz Creek Vineyards, including two dessert wines and a holiday wassail.
+Jim Kirkpatrick began his wine making journey in 1989 after his wife Carole gave him an at-home kit for his birthday.
+Soon a full-fledged winery was born.
+Today the couple produce a dozen varieties at Kreutz Creek Vineyards, including two dessert wines and a holiday wassail.
 This pet-friendly winery’s tasting room is open on weekends and features an almost year-round concert and movie series.
 The party continues at the vineyard’s pooch-welcoming tasting room in West Chester, which hosts live music every weekend.

 Winery Location: 553 S. Guernsey Road, West Grove, (610) 869-4412; 44 E. Gay Street, West Chester, (610) 436-5006

 Nestled among rolling hills, this bucolic vineyard uses almost exclusively homegrown grapes in its dozens of wines.
 Though shoppers can buy Paradocx Vineyard wines at two retail shops, two farmers’ markets and through a mail order wine club, at the winery they can sample wine, hard ciders out of pouches, special “paint” cans or flights.
 The winery is open on weekends, with happy hour on Fridays.

 Winery Location: Tasting Room, 1833 Flint Hill Road, Landenberg, (610) 255-5684